-- the new session will show tempo rulers, arrangement rulers, and cue rulers - any changes to the tempo map will move the rulers to match.
-This means: if your punch-range starts on bar 8, then it will always start on bar 8, even if you change the tempo and move the position of bar 8.
+- the new session will show tempo rulers, arrangement rulers, and cue rulers - any changes to the tempo map will move the markers (on the various marker bars) to follow the changes.
+This means: if your punch-range starts on bar 8, then it will always start on bar 8, even if you change the tempo and move the position of bar 8. - in some cases, editing operations like region moves and trims will have a limited sample precision.
+This is intentional.
+'Beat Time' prevents you from making errors like trimming a region "one sample" after a NoteOn event occurs on beat '1' of a bar.
+Snapping to a beat or bar is preserved, even when the value is 'between' audio samples.

-If you choose "Audio" Time, then;
+If you choose "Audio" Time, then:

 - the new session will show minutes:seconds rulers, CD markers.
 It will hide the tempo markers, arrangement ruler, and cue ruler. - rulers will not move when you change the tempo.
-If your punch-range starts at 5:00 minutes, then it will start at 5:00 minutes regardless of any changes to the session's tempo map
+If your punch-range starts at 5:00 minutes, then it will start at 5:00 minutes regardless of any changes to the session's tempo map - regions can be trimmed sample-accurately, but this may have undesirable consequences for music events (MIDI) which might 'look' like they are snapped to a beat or bar, but actually are rounded to the nearest sample